HakonHarnes/img-clip.nvim/README.md

 The plugin comes with the following commands:

-- `PasteImage`: Pastes an image form the system clipboard
+- `PasteImage`: Pastes an image from the system clipboard
 - `ImgClipDebug`: Prints the debug log, including the output of shell commands
 - `ImgClipConfig`: Prints the current configuration